 Just remember—once your brand is on Facebook, commit to it.
 Post frequently so fans know what they can expect, and establish a consistent tone and point of view that closely align with your brand identity.

 Want to learn more?
 We’d like to invite you to get social with us.
 Table XI will be hosting a free “Social Media Best Practices” lunch-and-learn next month, where we’ll discuss best practices, moderation, and measurement of social media.
-If you’re interested in joining us at the Table, please send an email to email@example.com so we can send you details.
+If you’re interested in joining us at the Table, please , so we can send you details.